michellel7435/White-Girl/sephora/steal.md

 Stole.
 It.

 BUT!!
 An old white lady, probably a Karen, saw you taking it, she immediately yelled at you, embarassing you in front of everybody.
 You were so mad, you threw a victim tantrum.
-Unfortunatley, you were banned from that Sephora.
+Unfortunatley, you were banned from that Sephora and got arrested.
 You must hate that lady huh.
+Should you stay in jail or escape?

 [Escape](../sephora/run.md)